vtex/speed/README.md

 Thus, the proxy shouted: "I was receiving a response and it stopped abruptly!"

 ## Release History

+- 2018-09-11    v5.0.0      Add compress option.
+Allow to use another port.
+Add support for SASS.

 - 2016-05-06    v3.0.0      Update grunt to major 1 and other dependencies